9.4 Raising awareness about global issues

 How the World Works provides students with the opportunity to explore how structures of poverty and inequality are maintained on a global level and how they can help change the way the world works by assuming their responsibility as global citizens.
 It aims to:

-The Leaving Certificate Examination is the Irish state examination taking place during the senior cycle.
+The Leaving Certificate Examination is the Irish state examination that takes place during the senior cycle.
 The Leaving Certificate is discussed further in Chapter 6.1 Youth Policy Governance.

 Non-formal and informal learning